 The Network of the Americas (NOTA) is an international geophysics sensor network spanning more than 20 countries and composed of more than 1,200 continuously operating instruments, including high-precision GPS (and multi-constellation GNSS) stations and borehole strain, seismic, and tilt instruments.
 The footprint of the network stretches from the Aleutian Islands to the Caribbean.
-It precisely measures the slow movement of tectonic plates and the sudden movement of earthquakes, among other solid Earth, hydrologic, and atmospheric phenomena.
+It precisely measures the slow movement of tectonic plates and the sudden movement of earthquakes, among other solid Earth, hydrological, and atmospheric phenomena.

 Science and Technological Applications